garyesmith/react-portfolio/README.md

 There may be any number of categories defined in the array.

 For each category you must specify:
-- a unique `id` string.
+- A unique `id` string.
-- a descriptive `name` string for the category, which will appear in the navbar and subheadings.
+- A descriptive `name` string for the category, which will appear in the navbar and subheadings.
-- a URL-friendly `tag` that contains only lowercase alphanumeric characters and hyphens, which will appear in the URL hash.
+- A URL-friendly `tag` that contains only lowercase alphanumeric characters and hyphens, which will appear in the URL hash.

 ### Projects data